zeapaez/PaylocityBugChallenge/README.md

 # Paylocity Bug Challenge 🐛
 This is a challenge from Paylocity as part of a recruitment process.

-Please go to the folders:
+Please go to the folders and select the PDF's files:

 + API BUG

 + UI BUG